b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

 # franka-datacollect-ws-ros-mcp
+Data collecting from MCP

+## Steps to run the automation file `automatecams.py`

-Data collecting from MCP using the franka arm.
+Data colleciton using the franka arm.
 Data collection from webcam and fibrescope.

-## Steps to run the automation file `automatecams.py`
 1. Ensure all devices are connected via the network switch.
 2. Ensure the IP addresses are all set properly under ipv4 settings, refer to notion for this.
 3. Franka set-up:
    1. Go to the browser and franka's ip address: https://173.16.0.2/desk/
    2. To control via code: click `Activate FCI`
-### Terminal for franka automation and data collection
+## Terminal for franka automation and data collection
 ```
 cd franka-datacollect-ws-ros-mcp